INN-SFU/Data-Portal/README.md

 - **Presigned URL Endpoints**
   - **Generate Upload URL**: Create a presigned URL for uploading a file to the system.
   - **Generate Download URL**: Create presigned URLs for downloading assets, providing secure access to user files.
-  - **Note**: *Currently object storage endpoints are the only ``flavour'' of endpoints integrated at this time.
+  - **Note**: *Currently object storage endpoints are the only "flavour" of endpoints integrated at this time.
 Further upload and download mechanisms will need to be developed for other systems (e.g. posix), likely with the assistance of system administrators and developers familiar with the underlying structure and network contstraints of these endpoints.*

 ## Design